dilipthelip/learnCassandraSpring/README.md

 # learnCassandraSpring

-This application reads, writes, updates and deletes the data in to the cassandra database.
+This is a sample application whic reads, writes, updates and deletes the data in to the cassandra database.

 ## How to run the code in local ?